MikhailKravets/NeuroFlow/README.md

         i += 0.05;
     }

-    // Here, we set necessary parameters and train neural network by our DataSet with 50 000 iterations nn.activation(Tanh)
+    // Here, we set the necessary parameters and train the neural network by our DataSet with 50 000 iterations nn.activation(Tanh)
         .learning_rate(0.01)
         .train(&data, 50_000);